Pilotcore Insights

 Searching blocks also takes time as they contain no corresponding metadata.
 On the flipside, it’s easy to set up automated EBS snapshots so your backup needs are taken care of.

-EC2 Instance Store vs EBS
+EC2 instance store vs EBS

 An EC2 instance store is a type of SSD storage located on the physical server that hosts an EC2 instance.
 Instance store is a kind of temporary block-level storage for your EC2 instance, which is located on disks that are directly attached to the host computer.
 Instance store is sometimes referred to as “ephemeral storage”.